THE BYLAWS OF THE WINDWARD FOUNDATION

 Unless otherwise appointed by the Board or in the event of a vacancy of office, the office of President shall be filled by the First Director and the office of Vice-President shall be filled by the Second Director.
-The office of Proxy Recorder shall be filled by the Third Director, and the office of Arbitrator shall be filled by the Fourth Director.
+The office of Proxy Recorder shall be filled by the Third Director.

 The offices of Secretary and Treasurer, as well as any additional offices created by the Board, including Assistant Secretaries and Assistant Treasurers, shall be filled by members appointed by the President.
 The Vice President shall have the power to veto any appointment.

 SECTION 3: REMOVAL

 All officers, including those appointed by the President, are subject to removal by the Board.

 All appointed officers, including Secretary and Treasurer, serve at the discretion of the President and may be removed and replaced by the President at any time.
 Any officer may also be removed following the guidelines of extraordinary business.